cf020031308/pomodoro-warriors/readme.md

 * Track the doing task: `task <id> timew start` or `task <id> pomodoro <annotation>`.
 * Tag the interrupting emergency task with `task <id> modify +next`.
-* Take a rest in Pomodoro Mode with `timew stop pomodoro` or `task <id> timew start` if you want the tracker keeps tracking.
+* Take a rest in Pomodoro Mode with `timew stop pomodoro` or `timew toggle pomodoro` if you want the tracker keeps tracking.
+And then start a new pomodoro with `timew toggle pomodoro` again.
 * Stop tracking: `timew stop`.

 ### Review